paybyphone/flipperdotnet/readme.md

 * for the percentage of time,
 * for the percentage of actors, or
 * for the specific actor

+### Collecting Statistics

+FlipperDotNet can collect timing and count statistics using [Statsd](https://github.com/etsy/statsd/) or compatible systems.

+Pass an Instrumenter when creating the Flipper object.

+    var statsdClient = new Statsd("localhost", 8125);
+    var instrumenter = new StatsdInstrumenter(statsdClient);
+    var flipper = new Flipper(adapter, instrumenter);

 ## Using the Consul Adapter